Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data for financial year ending June 2023, East Geelong's median income among taxpayers was $59,938.
-The average income was $85,026.
-This places East Geelong among the highest in Australia, compared to the Rest of Victoria's median of $50,954 and average of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $64,883 (median) and $92,041 (average) as of September 2025.
-According to the 2021 Census, personal income ranks at the 72nd percentile ($943 weekly), while household income sits at the 52nd percentile.
-The earnings profile shows that 29.6% of the community falls within the $1,500 - 2,999 earnings band (1,179 individuals), which is consistent with broader trends across regional levels showing 30.3% in the same category.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that East Geelong's median income among taxpayers is $59,938.
+The average income in this suburb was $85,026 during the same period.
+This places East Geelong among the highest income suburbs in Australia.
+Comparing these figures to the rest of Victoria, the median income is $50,954 and the average is $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for East Geelong's median income would be approximately $64,883 by September 2025, with an average of around $92,041 during the same period.
+According to the 2021 Census, personal income in East Geelong ranks at the 72nd percentile ($943 weekly), while household income sits at the 52nd percentile.
+The earnings profile shows that 29.6% of individuals (1,180 people) fall into the $1,500 - 2,999 earnings band, which is consistent with broader trends across regional levels showing 30.3% in the same category.
 After housing expenses, 85.5% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income